gurparshad/my-expenses/README.md

 This is a fullstack application built in express js and stencil js. which helps users to track there expenses.

+## Key Features
+- User can create an expense by adding description, amount, date and category.
+- Update an expense
+- Delete an expense
+- List of expenses
+- Chart view of expense
+- Month, year and category filter.
+- Pagination
+- Dark and Light Mode
+- Good coding practices

 ## Steps to run the application

 - Clone the repo by running the command "git clone https://github.com/gurparshad/my-expenses.git"